 Kimberly-Clark's most popular brands include Huggies and Pull-Ups in Baby Care; Scott and Kleenex in Personal-Professional Tissue; Depend and Kotex in Feminine Hygiene Care.

 Kimberly-Clark plans to launch new products gradually to create different product segments under the same brand.
-According to company management, the firm's strategic marketing spending is expected to increase faster than sales, primarily supporting product innovations, targeted growth initiatives, and overall brand equity.
-Research and development and selling expenses are also expected to rise faster than sales to support growth initiatives and to further improve capabilities.
+This may result in the firm's strategic marketing spending increasing, primarily supporting product innovations, targeted growth initiatives, and overall brand equity.
+Research and development and selling expenses are also expected to rise to support growth initiatives and to further improve capabilities.

 As household disposable incomes have increased, led by higher economic growth in emerging economies, there has been a rapid increase in demand for consumer goods such as baby diapers and female hygiene care.
 Trefis expects this increasing consumer demand in the relatively unsaturated Asian and Latin American markets, combined with the strong market position of Kimberly-Clark's current brands, will be an important growth driver for the company.